ResearchComputing/Documentation/docs/software/alphafold.md

 # AlphaFold

 ## AlphaFold Overview
 AlphaFold is a program that predicts the three-dimensional structure of proteins from their amino acid sequences.
-It is currently available as module on CURC Alpine.
+AlphaFold 2 and AlphaFold 3 are available as modules on both Alpine and Blanca.
+For detailed instructions on running each version, please select the relevant tab below.

 (tabset-ref-batch-scripting)=
 `````{tab-set}